Assessing a penalty: when to assess a penalty

 - referral to the panel

 without delay once a failure or inaccuracy comes to their attention to ensure they do not miss the ‘assessing window’.
-In complex, unusual or sensitive cases the CRM, CET or Caseworker should also allow time for submission and authorisation by the Director in Large Business or Assistant Director in Mid-sized Business if instructed to do so by the panel.
+In complex, unusual or sensitive cases the CCM, CET or Caseworker should also allow time for submission and authorisation by the Director in Large Business or Assistant Director in Mid-sized Business if instructed to do so by the panel.